This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 Practical Tips

-- Check the map before you go.
-Download or screenshot the designated areas — phone signal on the moor is patchy at best.
+- Check the DNPA permitted-camping map before you go.
+Save it offline — phone signal on the moor is patchy.

 What to Take for a Dartmoor Wild Camp